'24-25 Alpine Ski World Cup kicks off (October 26th) - Latest news! Marcel Hirscher's return and expectations for the Japanese team

 Skier: Yohei Koyama (Photo provided by Kyosuke Kono, Men's Chief Coach)

-And in the women's SL, Maeda Chisaki (Murase Co., Ltd.), who has the right to compete individually, and young promising player Watanabe Airi (Tokai University) are preparing to compete in the opening match of the Levi.
+In women's slalom, Chisaki Maeda (Murase-gumi Co., Ltd.), who has earned the right to compete individually, and promising young skier Airen Watanabe (Tokai University) are preparing for the opening race of the season.
 According to

-information from head coach Yasujiki, Ando Asa (Nissin Medical Foods), who is returning from injury, is training hard and is adjusting to be in top condition for the season, so the timing of her return is a matter of concern.
+information from head coach Anjiki, Asa Ando (Nissin Medical Foods), who is recovering from injury, is training hard and adjusting her training to be in top condition for the season, so the timing of her return is something to watch.

 In Japan, the sports channel J SPORTS will broadcast and stream all of the men's SL and GS races, as well as the notable DH and SG races, and a digest of the women's SL.
 The men's opening race in Sölden will be broadcast live from 5:45 PM Japan time on Sunday, October 27th.
 Don't miss this opportunity to watch the Alpine Ski World Cup, which is hugely popular in Europe